reforget-id/uBlock-Kiwi/README.md

 1. Extract zip file.
 Click Pack Extension button.
 2. Browse extension root folder. **Example : /storage/emulated/0/download/uBlockKiwi**
-3. If this is the first packing, leave private key file empty.
+3. If this is the first time packing, leave private key file empty.
 4. Click Pack Extension button.
 You will get extension (\*.crx) and private key (\*.pem).
-4. If you want to update the extension from zip, browse the private key file from the first packing.
+4. If you want to update the extension from zip, browse the private key file from the first time packing.